 What an Executor Doesn’t Have to Do

 While an executor is obligated to notify beneficiaries and then move things along at a reasonable pace, he or she isn’t required to distribute inheritances at the time of notification.
 In fact, beneficiaries might not receive anything until several months after they’ve been notified of their place in the will.
-Before assets can be distributed, for instance, the executor will need to settle any of the estate’s debts.
-Because creditors need to be given time to make claims against the estate, this can take some time.
+Before assets can go to their heirs, for instance, the executor will need to settle any of the estate’s debts.
+Because creditors need time to make claims against the estate, this can last for a bit.

 Executors are also under no obligation to include beneficiaries in the decision-making process.
 While it’s a good idea to keep beneficiaries up to date on the process, executors have authority from the court to make decisions about how to manage the estate.